Donovan Solano: Seattle Mariners

 On January 13, 2025, Solano signed a one-year, $3.5 million contract with the Seattle Mariners.
-In 69 appearances for Seattle, he batted .252/.295/.344 with three home runs and 21 RBI.
-Solano was released by the Mariners on September 1.
+He hit two home runs at Wrigley Field on June 22.
+In 69 games for Seattle, he batted .252/.295/.344 with three home runs and 21 RBI.
+The Mariners released him on September 1.

 Texas Rangers

 On September 9, 2025, Solano signed a minor league contract with the Texas Rangers.
-In 10 appearances for the Triple-A Round Rock Express, he hit .212/.308/.303 with two RBI.
+In 10 games for the Triple-A Round Rock Express, he hit .212/.308/.303 with two RBI.
 On September 26, the Rangers selected Solano's contract, adding him to their active roster.
+He played in two games for Texas, batting 0-for-3.

 International career

-Solano was selected to the Colombia national baseball team for the 2013 World Baseball Classic qualifiers.
-He batted .385/.467/.615, leading the team in hits (5) and runs batted in (3).
+Solano played for the Colombia national baseball team in the 2013 World Baseball Classic (WBC) qualifiers.
+He batted .385/.467/.615, leading the team with 5 hits and 3 RBI.
 However, Colombia did not move on from the qualifiers that year, after losing to Brazil and Panama.

-After Colombia qualified for the 2017 World Baseball Classic, Solano played for the national team alongside his brother Jhonatan.
-Solano batted 3-for-14, with a .214/.267/.214 slash line.
-However, Colombia was eliminated in the first round.
+After Colombia qualified for the 2017 WBC, Solano played for the national team alongside his brother Jhonatan.
+Solano batted 3-for-14, with a .214/.267/.214 slash line as Colombia was eliminated in the first round.

-Solano initially committed to play in the 2023 World Baseball Classic but withdrew from the team in February 2023 to prepare for his upcoming season with the Twins.
+Solano initially committed to play in the 2023 WBC but withdrew from the team the month before the tournament to prepare for his upcoming season with the Twins.

+Solano played in the 2026 WBC, batting 1-for-10 and tied for the tournament lead with 7 walks as Colombia again did not advance past the first round.

 Personal life

 Solano's older brother, Jhonatan Solano, was a catcher who made his debut in May 2012 for the Washington Nationals against Solano's Marlins.
 The Solanos were the first brothers to make their MLB debut in the same month since Vladimir Guerrero and Wilton Guerrero in September 1996, and the first brothers to have their first MLB hit in the same month since Pete Stanicek and Steve Stanicek in September 1987.
 The brothers played together for the Marlins in 2015 and for Colombia in the 2017 World Baseball Classic.

-Solano's parents are Luis Solano and Myriam Preciado.
-Luis pitched and played infield in Colombian baseball leagues.
+Their father pitched and played infield in Colombian baseball leagues.